abilkhan024/vimium-native/README.md

 There is no particular strong code style or principles in this project, so do whatever you see fit, minor adjustments can be done at any moment later.

-However single key thing that needs to be followed:
+However fews key things that needs to be followed:

-Ensure that app is always runnable simply by running `swift build` without relying on IDE/Xcode features
+- Ensure that app is always runnable simply by running `swift build` without relying on IDE/Xcode features
+- Don't add any dependencies because most of the times they are not required, rely only on stdlib

 Preferred: format your code using [swift-format](https://github.com/swiftlang/swift-format)